AndrewDMcG/Python-Card-Game/README.rst

         :alt: Documentation Status

-A simple python module that implements a few classes need to contruct a card game
+A simple python module that implements a few classes needed to construct a card game.

-Card game using pygame.
-Uses a custom card engine to help with GUI
+Also uses a custom card engine to help with GUI by leveraging PyGame.

 * Free software: ISC license
 * Documentation: https://Python-Card-Game.readthedocs.org.